Mojave Mound Cactus

 Planting & Growing

 Mojave Mound Cactus will grow to be about 12 inches tall at maturity, with a spread of 3 inches.
-Its foliage tends to remain dense right to the ground, not requiring facer plants in front.
+It is often grown as either a solitary specimen or in combination with other complementary plants as part of a garden composition.
 It grows at a slow rate, and under ideal conditions can be expected to live for 60 years or more.

 This plant should only be grown in full sunlight.
 It prefers dry to average moisture levels with very well-drained soil, and will often die in standing water.
 It is considered to be drought-tolerant, and thus makes an ideal choice for a low-water garden or xeriscape application.
+Like most succulents and cacti, this plant prefers to grow in poor soils and should therefore never be fertilized.
 It is not particular as to soil pH, but grows best in sandy soils.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
 This species is native to parts of North America.
 It can be propagated by division.